Thru-Hiking 101: Intro to Hiking Food

 Visit the grocery store with fresh eyes

 Visit your favorite grocery store with an eye towards non-perishable foods.
 I find this process fun because it involves slowly walking through a grocery store and looking at everything with a new perspective.
-You will likely see a lot of new food that will be fun to try.
+You will likely see a lot of new food you didn’t know existed.

 Typical Grocery Store Foods